 As mentioned earlier, alternators are responsible for charging the battery, and any problem or damage to one or more parts can stop it from working.
 Every alternator has a belt that spins the battery and starts the charging process.

 When the alternator becomes loose, damaged, or broken, it fails to spin the battery.
 As a result, a battery-saver active notification pops up on your dashboard.
 Therefore, always make sure the car alternator belt is tight and in the right working order.

 Loose or damaged battery wires may cause car accessories to experience sporadic electric flow.
 Corrosions can potentially be the culprit.
 Your battery connections may still cause problems though they appear to be okay.

 You should only apply an anti-rust product and clean the terminals and cables to resolve the issue.
 Moreover, this will stop the battery cables from rusting soon.

 Lousy Battery Sensor

 The car battery sensor controls and analyzes the net voltage applied to the car battery and the battery-electric flow.
-The saver mode on the Chevy Traverse dashboard is activated when the sensor detects that the electric discharge from the battery is less than 12.4, which it relays to the vehicle computer.
+The saver mode on the dashboard is activated when the sensor detects that the electric discharge from the battery is less than 12.4, which relates to the vehicle computer.